A wide range of traditional authenticators

 Knowledge-based authentication challenges users to provide information an attacker is unlikely to possess.
-Questions presented to the user at the time of login are based on information (referred to as authentication secrets) that was supplied by the user at registration or based on previous transactions or relationships.
-Entrust IdentityGuard allows the administrator to determine the number and type of questions asked.
+Questions presented to the user at the time of login are based on information that was supplied by the user at registration or based on previous transactions or relationships.

-Out-of-band authentication leverages an independent and pre-existing means to communicate with the user to protect against attacks that have compromised the primary channel.
-Entrust IdentityGuard supports this capability by allowing for the generation of one-time confirmation numbers that can be transmitted along with a transaction summary to the user.
-This can be done directly via e-mail or SMS, or sent through voice to a registered phone number.
-Once the confirmation number has been received, it is simply entered by the user and the transaction is approved.
+This method leverages an independent and pre-existing means to communicate with the user to protect against attacks that have compromised the primary channel.
+Our solutions support this capability by allowing the generation of one-time confirmation numbers that can be transmitted along with a transaction summary to the user.
+This can be done directly via email or SMS, or sent through voice to a registered phone number.

 SMS Soft Tokens

-Similar to the platform's out-of-band authentication capabilities, Entrust IdentityGuard also includes SMS soft tokens, which enable the transmission of a configurable number of one-time passcodes (OTP) to a mobile device for use during authentication.
+SMS soft tokens enable the transmission of a configurable number of one-time passcodes (OTP) to a mobile device for use during authentication.
 Automatically replenished as needed, this dynamic soft-token approach delivers the strength of out-of-band authentication without the concern for constant network availability, delivery timing or software deployment to a mobile device.

 An Entrust Identity portfolio specialist will be in touch with options soon.